iamfelix-s/ResponsiveWeb/README.md

 ## Copyright Violations

-[Your Name or Your Company Name] takes copyright violations seriously.
+ITC's takes copyright violations seriously.
 If you believe that your work has been used on our website in a manner that constitutes copyright infringement, please contact us promptly with the following information:

 - Your name and contact information.
 - A description of the copyrighted work that you believe has been infringed.